1941 Nord-Pas-de-Calais miners' strike: The strike

 When the new working conditions were introduced to pit number 7 at Dourges on the 26th of May, Brulé and other miners met underground and agreed to strike.
 The strike began on the morning of the 27th of May with flying pickets spreading the strike.
 Demands were presented to management and included salary increases, better working conditions and improved supplies.
 The first arrests were carried out on the 28th of May.
 Strikers from pit 7 were joined by four other pits on the 28th of May.'
 After news of the strike reached German authorities, a number of arrests were made.
 The Agache factory in Seclin went on strike in solidarity.

 However, various communication problems limited the strike with numerous mines remaining open.
 Steve Cushion states that General Niehoff ordered for two posters to be created within the first few days of the strike, one ordered all miners to return to work and the other announced the arrest of 11 miners and 2 miners wives. Étienne Dejonghe states that these posters did not go up until the 2nd of June.
 Cushion claims these posters helped resolve communication problems, stating that by the 2nd of June 80% of the workforce were on strike.
 Dejonghe and Holter makes the same claim for the 4th of June.

 The French police struggled to break picket lines so German soldiers and the German military police, particularly the 16th security regiment, were drafted into the region.
 The military police established a headquarters within the Lens Mining Company offices.
 To avoid indictment, miners from one pit would picket another where they were unknown.
 As the strike continued, the demand to release imprisoned miners took on increasing importance.

 After the 31st May, German soldiers and the French police began arresting miners after dawn raids and the Luftwaffe began carrying out low-level flypasts.
-Many public spaces were closed and he sale of tobacco and alcohol was forbidden.
+Many public spaces were closed and the sale of tobacco and alcohol was forbidden.
 The Kléber barracks in Lille and the Vincent barracks in Valenciennes were transformed into internment camps.
 A call to return to work on the 9th of June was issued and German soldiers were withdrawn on the 10th.